Before we start digging into the game’s main text and such, there are a few interesting things about the game itself that deserve a look!

 But what about Japanese systems that don’t have microphone capabilities, you ask?
 At first it appears the Pols Voices have no weaknesses in these cases, but it turns out their weaknesses were changed yet again:

 In the case of the Japanese Game Boy Advance port, the Pols Voices can be instantly defeated by pressing Select four times.
 This doesn’t work in the English versions though, since they’re still weak against arrows.

-I’m not sure how it’s handled in the Japanese Virtual Console and Japanese 3DS Ambassador versions of the game, so if anyone has info on that, please let me know!
+I’m not sure how the Japanese Wii Virtual Console handles this gameplay mechanic, though, so if anyone out there knows, please let me know!

 There’s a neat glitch in the FDS version of Zelda that allows players to get lots of extra heart containers!